spicattutti/eslint-plugin-relative-imports-when-same-folder/docs/INNER_WORKINGS.md

 ### Import Aliases (WIP)

-A modern JS/TS-based project can define import aliases using [webpack`s resolve option](https://webpack.js.org/configuration/resolve/) or [path mappings specified tsconfig](https://www.typescriptlang.org/docs/handbook/module-resolution.html).
+A modern JS/TS-based project can not only define some sort of baseUrl like `src`, it can also define import aliases using [webpack`s resolve option](https://webpack.js.org/configuration/resolve/) or [path mappings specified tsconfig](https://www.typescriptlang.org/docs/handbook/module-resolution.html).

 As an example, `~` can be an alias for all code under `<repository-root>/src`.